 Chewing or sucking on hard candies can harm your oral health.
 Candy is full of sugars that stick to tooth surfaces and ultimately cause tooth decay.
 And munching on hard candies can break tooth enamel and cut gum tissue, causing pain directly leading to an infection.

-Our dentist in Dallas always suggests tips to follow a basic dental care routine at your home.
+Dentist always suggests tips to follow a basic dental care routine at your home.

 Smoking cigarettes and tobacco products can spoil & stain your teeth and cause bad breath.
 They also raise the risk of growing gum disease and oral cancer.
 Not only oral health, smoking cigarettes harm your overall health.